snicholson-qualys/container_vuln_csv/README.md

-# License
-*THIS SCRIPT IS PROVIDED TO YOU "AS IS."
-TO THE EXTENT PERMITTED BY LAW, QUALYS HEREBY DISCLAIMS ALL WARRANTIES AND LIABILITY FOR THE PROVISION OR USE OF THIS SCRIPT.
-IN NO EVENT SHALL THESE SCRIPTS BE DEEMED TO BE CLOUD SERVICES AS PROVIDED BY QUALYS*

 # Image and Container Vulnerability CSV creation

 This is an example script on creating two CSV files from the Qualys Container Security API for both images and containers respectively.